boloutaredoubeni/llvm-fs/README.md

 NOTE: this has been tested on OS X 10.6 and on Windows 7 (using MinGW bash/gcc/g++ with python 2.7 installed)

-Download a copy of the LLVM 3.3 source code.
+Checkout a copy of the LLVM source code (current at version 3.5.0svn).
 In order to use the LLVM native libraries with llvm-fs they must be built with `--enabled-shared`.
 Unfortunately the prebuilt LLVM binaries don't come with shared libraries so you will have to build LLVM yourself.
-For windows you can do this by using a build command like: `./configure --enable-shared --enable-jit && make && make install`.
+For windows you can do this by using a build command like:
+`./configure --enable-shared --enable-jit && make && make install`.
 OS X 10.6 needs more convincing to build the 32-bit libraries as required to work with mono.
 The following LLVM configuration works on 10.6:

     CXX='g++ -m32' CC='gcc -m32' CFLAGS=-m32 CXXFLAGS=-m32 LDFLAGS=-m32 ./configure \
         --disable-bindings --build=i686-apple-darwin --host=i686-apple-darwin \